 In Sleeping Dogs, as Smith is brought into the police station, he recognizes the man who earlier paid thugs to commit a False Flag Operation which gave the government an excuse to institute a police state.
 He calls this man "Jesperson."
 At first it seems the other man does not know him, but then he comes into his cell and offers him a deal if gives a scripted confession broadcast live on TV.
 Smith takes it, which allows him to escape while en route and sets the rest of the plot in motion.
 However, where or how they knew each other before is never revealed.

-Close to the climax of Jeepers Creepers 2, we last see Rhonda being tossed out of a car.
+Close to the climax, you last see Rhonda being tossed out of a car.
 Her final fate is left unresolved: she is never seen (or even implied to have been) killed, but is not with the survivors at the end.
-Same goes for Izzy, who we see crawling or attempting to crawl out of the flipped truck, but we never see him again nor do we hear if he survived or not
+Same goes for Izzy, who is seen crawling or attempting to crawl out of the flipped truck, but you never see him again nor does the movie say if he survived or not.

 A group of unnamed students are last seen as The Creeper bears down on them.
 What happened next is up to the imagination.

-What ever happened to the cute old couple from Rec?
+What ever happened to the cute old couple?
 They're last seen standing in the downstairs lobby area, then fleeing upstairs when the infected start breaking through, with Manu having to yell at the frightened old lady to get upstairs.
-When all hell breaks loose, we don't even see them in crazy zombie form, not even in the first sequel.
+When all hell breaks loose, they aren't seen even in crazy zombie form, not even in the first sequel.

 The Asian couple's young son is also seen fleeing upstairs, but he's not seen as an infected, in either of the first two movies.

-Miracle Mile, a Romantic Comedy set during a nuclear war, is told entirely from the perspective of the protagonist, Harry, which means we never find out anything that happens outside his presence.
-Early on Harry is with a group of people trying to escape the city before it goes kablooie, but once he's separated from them we never find out what happened to them.
+Miracle Mile, a Romantic Comedy set during a nuclear war, is told entirely from the perspective of the protagonist, Harry, which means the viewers never find out anything that happens outside his presence.
+Early on, Harry is with a group of people trying to escape the city before it goes kablooie, but once he's separated from them you never find out what happened to them.
 The most extreme example involves a car thief who helps Harry early in the film then goes off to rescue his sister.
 The thief reappears later in the movie carrying his dead sister while suffering from a gunshot wound himself.
 He dies before revealing what happened to him.

 At the beginning of Young Adult, Mavis and a man end up in her apartment after a first date.
 The next morning, she abruptly decides to leave town for a few days — before he even wakes up.
 The film ends before she returns.
 Was her TV still there?
-We never find out.
+The audience never finds out.
 It provides a Book End for a scene later in the movie, but then she's in the guy's house.

 The Mask.
 Peggy Brandt, who seems to disappear from the main action towards the end.
-In a deleted scene, we saw her death: Dorian Tyrell caught her trying to sneak off with her money, at which point he threw her into a newspaper machine.
+In a deleted scene, her death is shown: Dorian Tyrell caught her trying to sneak off with her money, at which point he threw her into a newspaper machine.
 This being "The Mask," her death was cartoonish: an "extra edition" came out of the machine, printed in red ink.
 Peggy's visibly pained face was on the front page, along with the accompanying headline.